Overpricing a Home

 If you are making a price reduction, make a price reduction to be in alignment or slightly lower than the market.
 Chipping away slowly shows desperation!
 After a buyer moves on from a listing, they may forget about it altogether or not want to come back to view it because the home price has been lowered.
 The buyers may think that the seller is unrealistic and may be difficult to deal with in a transaction!

 Chasing the Market

 By just staying slightly above the market you can be chasing it!
 Thinking you are going to get every last dollar and that your upgrades that were done 10 years ago add value, they don’t!
 Most buyers are coming in and deciding on the things that they are going to change in the property to make it their own with current trends.

 It is difficult to recover from being above the market.
 Your home has one chance to be a new listing, so it is imperative to price it correctly right from the start and avoid overpricing a home!

 Multiple Offers Unlikely

 Ideally when a home is priced to sell at market value or if it is priced slightly under market value, this creates a flurry of activity and ideally, buyers will make an offer at list price or higher to secure the property.
 When a house is priced competitively, buyers are willing to offer a fair market value offer or higher in order to secure the property.

 Having a multiple offer situation is highly unlikely at a home that is overpriced.
 Buyers already think the seller may be difficult to deal with!
+Sellers should not be overpricing a home.

 Will the Property Appraise?

 In the unlikely chance that you find a buyer is who willing to pay an inflated price for the home and that buyer is obtaining a loan, then you have to consider the appraisal.
 An appraiser is going to come out to the property and consider “like” properties that have sold, take into account any upgrades the home may have, and come up with an appraised value.